CareyLabVT/FCR-GLM/README.md

 This directory contains R scripts needed to run the GLM-AED sensitivity analysis and automated calibration ("SensitivityCalibration.R") for FCR, which use functions provided in the "functions-glm.R" script.
 The "GLM_Run_Script_FCR.R" is used to run the model once it is calibrated and compare each of the focal state variables with observations at multiple reservoir depths.

 ## sensitivity
-This directory contains the CSV files that serve as inputs to and outputs from the model sensitivity analysis run in the "modeling/SensitivityCalibration.R" script for the focal model state variables.
+This directory contains the CSV files that serve as inputs to the model sensitivity analysis run in the "modeling/SensitivityCalibration.R" script for the focal model state variables.

+## results
+This directory contains the output from the model sensitivity analysis and calibration analysis run in the "modeling/SensitivityCalibration.R" script for the focal model state variables.

 ## aed2
 This directory contains the two AED configuration files ("aed2_20210204_2DOCpools.nml" for the reservoir's biogeochemistry, "aed2_phyto_pars_30June2020.nml" for the reservoir's phytoplankton community) with calibrated parameters for FCR.